cordutie/CSI_evaluation/README.md

 ## Introduction

-Automatic cover detection presents a significant theoretical and practical challenge in Mu- sic Information Retrieval (MIR).
+Automatic cover detection presents a significant theoretical and practical challenge in Music Information Retrieval (MIR).
 It plays a crucial role in maintaining comprehensive music databases due to the frequent reinterpretation of songs by different artists and the release of alternate versions by original artists.
 Besides aiding content organization for improved music discovery, cover song identification (CSI) also facilitates copyright enforcement and